Find The Reference Number For Each Value Of T

 1. One-Sample T-Tests

 When comparing a sample mean to a known population mean, each value of t is compared against reference numbers to determine if the difference is statistically significant.
-Take this: testing whether a new teaching method significantly changes exam scores compared to the national average.
+To give you an idea, testing whether a new teaching method significantly changes exam scores compared to the national average.

 2. Independent Two-Sample T-Tests